mss-csec/advanced-subclub/README.md

 Simply follow the instructions below, and you'll be good to go!

 Note that these instructions are not yet finalized, and that versions can differ dramatically.
+The latest version is always located at [our GitHub repository](https://github.com/mss-csec/subclub-template).

 ## Instructions